jimijimi/SDL2_PLG/README.md

 WINDOWS NOTES:

-In Windows I started using Visual Studio 2013 CE and using 'cl' from the command line.
-Just moved to Visual Studio 2015CE
+In Windows I started with Visual Studio 2013CE and using 'cl' from the command line and batch files.
+Just moved to Visual Studio 2015CE.
-I have provided a make file in case you have GNU make installed or a simple make.bat that tries to replicate the same functionality.
-I prefer the latter under Windows.

 CL does not work correctly when executed within the git shell window (cmd).
 It is better to open another cmd and run from there.

-For any reason the sound example ( 4-12 listing ) is not working on my windows setup.
+For any reason the sound example ( 4-12 listing ) is not working on my Windows setup.
 The program compiles correctly but I has no sound.
 I spent a few hours trying to find the bug with no avail.
 I am giving up on this (sdl_sound.c).
 I rewrote the example using the SDL2_mixer library and now this is working OK ( sdl_sound_1.c )

 Remember to set SDL_AUDIODRIVER=directsound